ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 **Database:**
    - The Derby database will be used to store the local transaction information along with Master and configuration data.
-   - The data stored into the database would be encrypted using a particular boot key password.
+   - The data stored into the database would be encrypted using a particular boot key password, which is secured in TPM.
-   - The key would be maintained in TPM and same will be used during communication with database from application.
-   - Initial provided DB contains all the required tables with few are only having data.
+   - The initial DB contains all the required empty tables along with few tables are having data.
-   - During sync process the data will be updated into the local database.
+   - Through sync process the data would be updated into the local database from server.

-**Application Startup:**
-   - Once application launched then connect to the TPM and pull the required key to communicate with the DB.
-   - Admin user should login to the application, to initiate the initial sync with the MOSIP server.
+   - The user mapped to the local machine would be pushed to the server through sync process.
-   - Check the data availability in the local DB, if no data available then initiate the Sync [Master/ Configure/ User] process to download the machine [MAC ID] specific center level data from MOSIP server environment.
-   - During initial setup, the application should have online connectivity with the MOSIP server to synch the configuration detail from server to local machine.
-   - Before initialize the installation process, user should make sure that the local system meets the runtime / hardware requirement.

 **Update Process:**
 ***
+   **Application update:**
+   - The application binary update is validated during startup of the application by downloading maven-metadata.xml file from JFROG repository.
+If any library version difference found with the version available at the local system then display the message to the user to initiate the update process.
+User can either choose the 'Update Now' or 'Update Later' option to initiate the update process or postponed to implement it later.

    **Database update:**
-   - If database to be updated with latest table or alter the table then the respective SQL file to be provided to the user through Admin portal.
-   - User should login to the application to run the script files.

-   **Application update:**
-   - The application update would be validated during startup using the Manifest.mf file.
-If any update then download the respective jar files through secured communication.
+   - The database update would be rolled out through the binary update process.
+If any changes in the script then the respective script would be attached inside registration-service/resource/sql this folder and deliver the jar with newer version.
+During update process the jar would be downloaded and script inside the jar would be executed.

 **User Mapping to the Local machine:**
 ***
-   User can do the self-mapping to the local machine by using their user id and password [which is provided by admin user] and OTP shared to their mobile/ email id.
+   - User can do the self-mapping to the local machine by using their user id and password [which is provided by admin user] and OTP shared to their mobile/ email id.
-   The existing user configured in Admin portal for a particular registration center can only be tagged to the local machine.
+   During initial setup, the application should be online and the user entered credential would be validated against the online system and post which user would be allowed to onboard into the system.

 **Security:**
 ***